JAKESNAKE523/CCSRobotics/Documentation/README.md

 If you don't know where to begin, start at [basic-docs.md](basic-docs.md).

+If you want to see website documentation and view recommended resources please go to [website-docs.md](https://www.theodinproject.com/)

 Currently the documentation links to alot of external resources since I haven't yet had time to write all of that from scratch.